-The bulk of our work takes place from our base on otherwise unpopulated Calvert Island on the Central Coast.
+The Hakai Program is one of the core programs of the Tula Foundation.
+Our goal is to understand the coastal ecology of our part of British Columbia; to uncover its past, monitor its present and protect its future.
+The bulk of our field work takes place from our base on otherwise unpopulated Calvert Island on the Central Coast.
 Recently we have established a second base on Quadra Island at the north end of the Strait of Georgia.

-Place-Based Ecological Research
+Long Term Ecological Research

-We partner with local First Nations, the BC universities, local schools, BC Parks and other organizations, and through those partnerships seek a creative synthesis between science and the traditional knowledge of the people of the BC coast.
+We partner with local First Nations, the BC universities, local schools, BC Parks and other government organizations, and through those partnerships seek a creative synthesis between science and the traditional knowledge of the people of the BC coast.
 Together we seek to bring education, expertise, inspiration and leadership to this wild and spectacular part of the world.

 We host a wide variety of courses ranging from postgraduate-level education to environmental stewardship training for First Nations resource managers and staff, to visits classes from local schools.